aws-user-group-nz/handbook/rules.md

 4.3 There shall be a minimum of three Committee Members, in addition to the Officers.

+4.4 No Committee Member may hold more than one position as an officer.

 ### 5.0 Appointment of Committee Members

 5.1 At a Society Meeting, the Members may decide by majority vote:

 * How large the Committee will be;
-* Who shall be the Co-Presidents, Secretary, and Treasurer;
+* Who shall be the President, Vice President, Secretary, and Treasurer;
-* Whether any Committee Member may hold more than one position as an officer;
 * How long each person will be a Committee Member ("the Term").

 ### 6.0 Cessation of Committee Membership